What is the meaning of moonlighting?

 A moonlighting policy conveys that the employees will treat their work at a business as their primary job and won’t allow other jobs to interfere with the same.

 The policy contains a moonlighting clause, which is a ‘Negative Covenant’.
 That is a clause that stops employees from performing ‘moonlighting’ or having more than one job at once.
-This clause is agreed upon and signed with the consent of both parties (the employee and the employer).
+Both parties sign this clause and agree upon it (the employee and the employer).

 An employer usually conveys the Moonlighting Clause to the employee via the offer letter, an agreement, or an employment contract.
 In India, this clause is enforceable wherever necessary.